killvxk/uefi-rootkit/README.md

 # UEFI Rootkit
-Bachelor thesis about an UEFI Rookit communitcating witht the TPM module in an effort to gain trusted information from the windows boot process.
+Bachelor thesis about a UEFI Rookit communitcating witht the TPM module in an effort to gain trusted information from the windows boot process.

 # Current Research